Completing Vaccinations

 - Chickenpox vaccine: anyone who received the MMR vaccine for measles, mumps, and rubella without chickenpox.

-Where can you complete vaccinations?
+Where can you catch up with vaccinations?

 - Tenth grade and up to the age of 18: vaccinations will be administered in the vaccination clinics in local health bureaus (Hebrew) free of charge.
 To schedule an appointment, call the Ministry of Health hotline at *5400.